-- you must you must have spent at least five years as a public
+- You must have spent at least three years as a public

 sector tenant (a public sector tenant is a tenant whose landlord is

-You may be able to exercise the Right to Buy with someone who
+- You may be able to exercise the Right to Buy with someone who

 is a joint tenant with you or with members of your family (they

-must be over the age of 18 years and have lived with you for a minimum
+must be over the age of 18 years and have lived with you for a

-- you have a bankruptcy petition pending against you;
+- You are declared bankrupt or have a bankruptcy petition pending

-- taking into account its location, size, design, heating system
+taking into account its location, size, design, heating system and